 National Curriculum Key Stage groupings are considered throughout the school.
-Each child is admitted on an initial assessment period of one term when a decision will be made on his/her suitability to continue at the school.
+Each child is admitted on an initial assessment period of one term when a decision will be made on their suitability to continue at the school.

 Consideration will be given to the best interests of children and young people already in school when applicants are being considered for admission.
 A new child/young person must be able to join an age appropriate group.